There are two easy ways to register

 No, financial aid cannot be applied toward the non-credit classes provided by Continuing Education.

-to receive a refund for your Continuing Education class, you must notify our office by phone 970-204-8686 or email at least two full business days (48 hours) prior to the start of the class.
+For refunds for in-person Larimer Campus classes, you must call 970-204-8686 or email to notify our office at least two full business days (48 hours) prior to the start of the class.
 Exceptions, evaluated on an individual basis, can sometimes be made for emergencies.

 Regardless of the original method of payment, all tuition refunds for Continuing Education classes are issued in the form of a check, mailed to the student or sponsor by the FRCC Cashier.
 The refund check should arrive in your mail within two to three weeks.